 - If you have recently had a pump fail check the back pressure on the pump.
 We can supply pressure gauges so you can do this

-- Ensure you pump is not liable for flooding.
+- Ensure your pump is not liable for flooding.
 It is an electrical device and whilst rainproof, is not waterproof

-- If using for an aquatic application with small bore manifolds leave at least one tap fully open, venting into water, this will help any pressure known to be created by aquatic air stones.
+- If using for an aquatic application with small-bore manifolds leave at least one tap fully open, venting into the water, this will help any pressure known to be created by aquatic air stones.

 - Clean the filter regularly.
 Annually as a minimum, more frequent if you suspect ingress of dirt